Red Museum: Plot

+A toxicology report reveals the presence of a mysterious substance known as "Purity Control", leading Mulder to theorize that Larson had been injecting the children with alien DNA.
+He convinces Mazeroski to round up all of the families of Larson's patients, believing their lives to be in danger, and have them hidden at the Church of the Red Museum.
+Mulder tracks down the Crew Cut Man at a beef processing plant that has been doused with gasoline.
+The Crew Cut Man locks Mulder in a freezer and lights a match.
+Scully, Mazeroski and his deputies arrive, interrupting the Crew Cut Man's attempts to destroy the plant.
+Mazeroski kills the Crew Cut Man in revenge for Rick's murder, to Mulder's dismay.

 Scully reports that the Crew Cut Man had no records on file with the FBI or other agencies.
 The material injected into the cows and children is found to be an unknown substance.
-All the children who were inoculated came down with a flu-like illness.
-But those in the Church of the Red Museum, being vegetarians, did not, causing her to think they may be being used as a control group without their knowledge.
-Scully declares the case open and unsolved.
+All the children who were inoculated came down with a flu-like illness, but those in the Church of the Red Museum, being vegetarians, did not become ill.
+Scully thinks the Church of the Red Museum may have been used as a control group without their knowledge and declares the case open and unsolved.